aptech/docs/docs/CR-outwidth.rst

 inserted between digits of a single element.

 *n* may be any scalar-valued expressions in the range of 2-256.
-Nonintegers will be truncated to an integer.
+Non-integers will be truncated to an integer.
 If 256 is used, no additional lines will be inserted.

 The default is setting is 256.